PrairyErth/run_analysis_r/README.md

 Description: The dataset description is available from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

-CodeBook: The code book for these data is included within this repository or it can be loaded at: https://github.com/PrairyErth/run_analysis_r/blob/master/CodeBook.txt
+CodeBook: The code book for these data is included within this repository or can be loaded from: https://github.com/PrairyErth/run_analysis_r/blob/master/CodeBook.txt